godlikekitten/Landing-Page-ForFun/README.md

 # Landing-Page-Project
  First project from Odin

 Tweaked it since I saw some others on the site doing it.
-I really like this game and want other people to give it a shot :)

 All images fall under the use of the Final Fantasy XIV Materials Usage License.
 I do not take credit for any of them.